 "Yve, I've thought about you so many times this holiday season.
 My holiday "re-gifts" and decorations were so easily accessible.
 My basement is a bit messy as I work to put everything back together but plan to have it completed by tomorrow.
 What prompted me to write is the post you did today about the Smead label holders.
 I almost texted you yesterday to ask what they were called because I bought two new bins and some new decorations for next year.

 With the house in good shape, getting ready to host the holiday was much less stressful than in the past.
 I knew where everything was and knew what I had and what I needed to get.
 We were always rushing around to figure out where to put all of our clutter.
-Now with a place for (most) everything, it was much easier to get ready."
+Now, with a place for (almost) everything, it was much easier to get ready."

 Reading my client’s words made me realize yet again how much of an impact a little organization really does have!
 Here are 10 benefits that getting organized will provide.